streamfold/rotel-nodejs/README.md

 ### OpenTelemetry SDK configuration

-Once the rotel collector agent is running, you may need to configure your application's instrumentation.
+Once the Rotel agent is running, you may need to configure your application's instrumentation.
 If you are using the default rotel endpoints of *localhost:4317* and *localhost:4318*, then you should not need to change anything.

 To set the endpoint the OpenTelemetry SDK will use, set the following environment variable: